This week inHusker history

 «1954: After saying he's not resigning, Nebraska's embattled head coach, Bill Glassford, keeps his job.

-1984: Two fourth-down completions by Turner Gill help the West drive to a fourth-quarter touchdown to win the Japan Bowl in Yokohama.
+1984: Turner Gill is named offensive player of the game after he and Irving Fryar help the West to a win in the Japan Bowl in Yokohama.

 2004: After new head coach Bill Callahan dismisses most of Frank Solich's assistants, Bo Pelini joins Bob Stoops' staff at Oklahoma and says he had no shot at Nebraska's top job.